Troubleshoot data pipelines

 On the initial run of a data pipeline, AutoSync does a full load.
 Subsequent runs use upsert (for endpoints where it is available),only adding new records and updating changed records.
 If errors occur during upsert, synchronization fails.
 You can force a full load by fully removing or truncating all destination tables.

-To view these errors, navigate to the Execution overview and find your data pipeline.
-Click the execution to open the details panel.
+• To open the details panel, click the execution row.
 The Snap statistics tab displays the error as shown in the following example:

 Cannot load account